 The Standing Committees of the Board are permanent committees, composed of Board members and other qualified individuals who help guide ISSNAF in its strategic and operational needs.
 The Committee Chair is a member of the Board of Directors.

 The Executive Committee focuses on the most operational aspects of the foundation.

 The Governance Committee focuses on supporting the Board of Directors, making sure that the board composition is balanced, and recruiting is active

 The Young ISSNAF Committee focuses on the needs of early-career members, by developing appropriate programs and tools

 The Membership Committee focuses on growing the membership and supporting the Chapters

-The Scientific Council Committee focuses on the discipline-level leadership, the integrity and high quality of the research awards, and the long-range plans for ISSNAF scholarly programs and activities.
-It coordinates the ISSNAF scientific programs and access to resources
+The Scientific Council Committee focuses on the discipline-level leadership and the ISSNAF scholarly programs including the ISSNAF Awards